Stoat: Fur use

 Stoat skins are prized by the fur trade, especially in winter coat, and used to trim coats and stoles.
-The fur from the winter coat is referred to as ermine and is the traditional ancient symbol of the Duchy of Brittany, forming the earliest flag of that nation.
+The fur from the winter coat is referred to as ermine and is an ancient symbol of the Duchy of Brittany, forming its earliest flag.
 There is also a design called ermine inspired by the winter coat of the stoat and painted onto other furs, such as rabbit.
 In Europe these furs are a symbol of royalty and high status.
-The ceremonial robes of members of the United Kingdom House of Lords and the academic hoods of the universities of Oxford and Cambridge are traditionally trimmed with ermine.
-In practice rabbit or fake fur is now often used due to expense or animal rights concerns.
+The ceremonial robes of members of the United Kingdom peerage and the academic hoods of the universities of Oxford and Cambridge are traditionally trimmed with ermine.
+In practice, rabbit or fake fur is now often used due to expense or animal rights concerns.
 Prelates of the Catholic Church still wear ecclesiastical garments featuring ermine (a sign of their status equal to that of the nobility).
 Cecilia Gallerani is depicted holding an ermine in her portrait, Lady with an Ermine, by Leonardo da Vinci.
-Henry Peacham's Emblem 75, which depicts an ermine being pursued by a hunter and two hounds, is entitled "Cui candor morte redemptus" ("Purity Bought with His Own Death").
-Peacham goes on to preach that men and women should follow the example of the ermine and keep their minds and consciences as pure as the legendary ermine keeps its fur.
+Henry Peacham's Emblem 75, which depicts an ermine being pursued by a hunter and two hounds, is entitled Cui candor morte redemptus ("Purity Bought with His Own Death"); Peacham goes on to preach that men and women should follow the example of the ermine and keep their minds and consciences as pure as the legendary ermine keeps its fur.

+Ermine in heraldry is a fur, a type of tincture, consisting of a white background with a pattern of black shapes representing the winter coat of the stoat.
+The linings of medieval coronation cloaks and some other garments, usually reserved for use by high-ranking peers and royalty, were made by sewing many ermine furs together to produce a luxurious white fur with patterns of hanging black-tipped tails.
+Due largely to the association of the ermine fur with the linings of coronation cloaks, crowns and peerage caps, the heraldic tincture of ermine was usually reserved to similar applications in heraldry (i.e., the linings of crowns and chapeaux and of the royal canopy).

 Ermine (both M. erminea and M. richardsonii, both of which inhabited the Tlingit's territory) were also valued by the Tlingit and other indigenous peoples of the Pacific Northwest Coast.
 They could be attached to traditional regalia and cedar bark hats as status symbols, or they were also made into shirts.

-The stoat was a fundamental item in the fur trade of the Soviet Union, with no less than half the global catch coming from within its borders.
-The Soviet Union also contained the highest grades of stoat pelts, with the best grade North American pelts being comparable only to the 9th grade in the quality criteria of former Soviet stoat standards.
-Stoat harvesting never became a specialty in any Soviet republic, with most stoats being captured incidentally in traps or near villages.
-Stoats in the Soviet Union were captured either with dogs or with box-traps or jaw-traps.
+The stoat was a fundamental item in the fur trade of Russia until the 20th century.
+At times, no less than half the global catch came from within the borders of the former Soviet Union, containing the highest grades of stoat pelts.
+Stoat harvesting never became a specialty in any part of Russia, with most stoats being captured either in box-traps or jaw-traps, or with dogs.
+Dogs have typically been used to capture stoats incidentally near villages in Russia, and less often as part of pre-planned hunts.
 Guns were rarely used, as they could damage the pelt.